Xcelencia: Early life and career beginnings

 Born in Caguas, Puerto Rico in 1991, to a Puerto Rican mother and Cuban father, Xcelencia's family moved to the United States in 1996 in search of a new life and opportunities.
 Xcelencia got his start in 2012 with the release of his single “Gravedad” which won the “El Headliner” prize presented by MTV Tres and OurStage and was featured on Music My Güey, Free Latin Music, Blogamole and Lo Que Te Pica.”
 The following year Xcelencia released his first single “Estilito Que Enamora” along with the music video which was also featured by MTV3's Dame Un Break.

 2014-2016: Underrated, MTV3, and awards

 In 2014, Xcelencia released his first mixtape titled “Underrated” which featured his most popular songs and his debut singles, “Estilito Que Enamora”, “My Baby”, and “Beleza Do Caribe.”

-As an unsigned artist he has built up significant momentum on his own, with features on MTV3, Sirius Xm Radio, his follow-up project Enigma won an Independent Music Award for best Latin album in an event that was held in the Lincoln center in New York City.
-Xcelencia has also won the finalist and Grand Prize in the Latin category of the popular John Lennon Songwriting Contest back to back, he was also part of the Latin finalists in the International Songwriting Competition.
+Xcelencia has been featured on MTV3, Sirius Xm Radio, and his follow-up project Enigma won an Independent Music Award for best Latin album in an event that was held in the Lincoln center in New York City.
+Xcelencia has also won the finalist and Grand Prize in the Latin category of the popular John Lennon Songwriting Contest.
+He was also part of the Latin finalists in the International Songwriting Competition.